ShejanMahamud/ReCAPTZ/README.md

 ## Confetti Options

-You can customize the confetti animation that plays on successful validation:
+You can enable and customize the confetti animation that plays on successful validation. **Note: Confetti is disabled by default** and needs to be explicitly enabled.

 ```typescript
 interface ConfettiOptions {